 where q, p are four-vectors for the intermediate boson and the incoming hadron respectively.
 This leads to the following form for the NC cross-section

-in which three new parameters have been introduced.
+in which we introduced three new parameters.
 F1, F2 and F3 are the structure functions of the proton.

 Bjorken scaling postulates that in the DIS regime, the Q2 dependence of the structure functions should disappear, leaving only the x variation.
-Intuitively, this is pictured as being related to the idea that at high Q2 the virtual boson interacts at short distances inside the proton, essentially with only one parton.
-This may then be regarded as free on the short timescales involved and the scattering is elastic.
+Intuitively, this is related to the idea that at high Q2 the virtual boson interacts at short distances inside the proton, essentially with only one parton.
+This is free on the short timescales involved.
+The scattering is elastic.

 Then y = x and the structure functions depend only on one variable.
-QCD predicts a violation of this scaling behavior due to the addition of gluon loops.
+QCD predicts a violation of this scaling behaviour due to the addition of gluon loops.

-The phrase heavy-flavor conventionally refers to events involving the three heaviest quarks, that is the charm, bottom and the so far unobserved top quark.
-Events are mediated by the exchange of photons or bosons which fuse with a gluon radiated by the proton.
+The phrase heavy-flavour conventionally refers to events involving the three heaviest quarks, that is the charm, bottom and the so far unobserved top quark.
+The exchange of photons or bosons which fuse with a gluon radiated by the proton mediates events.
 This gives the BGF mechanism its name.
-The lowest order QCD diagrams are shown in figure 1.3.
+I show the lowest order QCD diagrams below.

 The CC process is important for top production.
 However the total cross-section for all processes has a strong dependence on the quark mass.

-Figure 1.3: The two lowest order QCD diagrams for BGF.
-A quark/antiquark pair is formed.
+The two lowest order QCD diagrams for BGF.
+The process forms a quark/antiquark pair.

-At present, the top quark mass is thought to be 122+41-32 GeV/c2 so it is no longer expected that HERA experiments will be able to observe any top quark pair events.
+At present, the top quark mass is 122+41-32 GeV/c2 so HERA experiments will not observe any top quark pair events.

 NC processes (in fact mostly gamma-gluon exchanges at low Q2) dominate the BGF cross-section.

-Perturbative QCD has been used extensively to make calculations concerning ccbar pair production as a whole.
+Perturbative QCD allows calculations concerning ccbar pair production as a whole.
 This is a useful approach because the strong coupling constant S becomes relatively small at the charmed quark mass scale.
-This can be seen from the leading logarithm approximation for S as a running coupling constant (this form is valid only for six quark flavors).
+The leading logarithm approximation for S as a running coupling constant shows this.
+This form is valid only for six quark flavours.

 in which Λ is a QCD renormalization parameter.

 The running of the coupling constant arises, analogously with the QED case, from choosing a mass scale at which to cut off higher-order diagrams with many loops.
 The running of the coupling constant is a consequence of the color anti-screening mentioned previously.
-Clearly Q2 can be regarded as a measure of the penetration of the probe so it is expected that the coupling will decrease with higher Q2.
+Clearly Q2 is a measure of the penetration of the probe.
+It is expected that the coupling will decrease with higher Q2.

-ΛQCD has been found to be between 0.1 and 0.2 GeV.
-The cross-section is dominated by almost real photons: Q2_photon = 0 so the gluon must have Q2_gluon ~ Mψ2.
+ΛQCD is between 0.1 and 0.2 GeV.
+Almost real photons dominate the cross-section.
+Q2_photon = 0 so the gluon must have Q2_gluon ~ Mψ2.

-From equation 1.31 it can be seen that the coupling is relatively weak at the relevant mass scale.
+The coupling is relatively weak at the relevant mass scale (equation 1.31).

 Data so far available (e.g. EMC) supports the ‘color singlet’ model of Berger and Jones as the mechanism for J/ψ production.
 The model successfully reproduces the transverse momentum and Q2 dependence of the EMC data.

 In order to extrapolate cross-sections down to the very low Q2 domain of J/ψ production, the Weizsäcker-Williams approximation is important.
-It states that the cross-section for reactions with initial state photon bremsstrahlung may be factorized into two terms.
+We factorise the cross-section for reactions with initial state photon bremsstrahlung into two terms.
 One is the cross-section at the total energy after photon emission.
 The other is dependent on the emitted photon and initial particle energies.

-The J/ψ cross-section is sharply peaked in x just above x ~ (mψ2)/s.
+The J/ψ cross-section peaks sharply in x just above x ~ (mψ2)/s.